 The Weckquaesgeek tribe, was a subset of the Wappani Wappani, or the Wappinger, they were a group of Native Americans whose territory in the 17th century spread along the eastern side of the Hudson River from Dutchess County south to Manhattan and east into parts of Connecticut.

 It is reported that they “sold” the island of Manhattan to Dutch traders for $24 worth of beads on May 24th, 1626 to the Dutch West India Trading Company and later owned by the Van Cortlandt family.

-In true 400 year Harlem swag, he says:
+In true 400-year Harlem swag, he says:

 “Our ancestor spirits were wise, like Cousin Owl.
 They told my people to re-invest the white man’s beads into slaves and opium.
 Money flowed like firewater.
 Meanwhile, the Dutch pale-faces made war with the English pale-faces and got totally pawned.”

 Manhattan got its name from the Indians, who called the place Manna-hatta, which meant “hilly island.”
 In south Harlem is Carnegie Hill is among the hilliest parts.
 The village of the 60 or so Weckquaesgeek Indians who settled here is now buried beneath the pavement around Park Avenue and 98th Street.

 The history of the Weckquaesgeek Indians lives today.
-Broadway generally acknowledged to have followed the old Weckquaesgeek Indian trail that ran the thirteen mile length of Manhattan.
+Broadway generally acknowledged to have followed the old Weckquaesgeek Indian trail that ran the thirteen-mile length of Manhattan.
 Early settlers called it the Bloomingdale Road.

-The Weckquaesgeek’s called the Harlem River the Muscoota, which means a River among the green sedge (grassy plants which have solid stems).
+The Weckquaesgeek is called the Harlem River the Muscoota, which means a river among the green sedge (grassy plants which have solid stems).
 Cromwell’s Creek, formerly known by the Indian name Mentipathe, flowed into the Harlem River near where Yankee Stadium is located, after following a course along what are now River and Jerome Avenues.